You Get What You Give

 As Greyhounds, we are responsible for cultivating our own pride.
 Pride for our school comes from a decision to be a student, alumni, faculty or staff member that brings honor to the institution.
 It is not the school’s responsibility to cultivate the pride in you; it’s their responsibility to create the environment to allow you to thrive.
 You bring the respect and the honor by your behavior, involvement and support.
 That’s what being a Greyhound means.

-When looking back at your Moravian College experience, ask yourself this: What is my purpose?
+When looking back at your Moravian University experience, ask yourself this: What is my purpose?
 More importantly, what is my legacy?
 A person’s legacy is the value that he or she adds to those around them.
 As alumni, are you giving back to the institution?
 Give back at all costs, no matter what it is.
 Be it 1¢ or $1 million, an international internship or a day at your office, it is all the same in the eyes of a student striving for success.
 No matter who you are, somewhere out there is a better version of yourself and it’s your exclusive responsibility to find that person each and every day.
 If we as a community embrace this truth, this institution will continue to flourish for generations to come.
 And so the question remains: what is your legacy?